-- Experience what mathematical inquiry can feel like in a math for liberal arts class,
+- Experience what mathematical inquiry can feel like in a mathematics class,

 - Investigate particular content areas that might connect with your students,